What is ADA Compliance and why is it important for your website?

 November 24, 2021 0

-Computers, smart devices and technology have become an inseparable part of our lives.
+In today’s era, computers, smart devices and technology have become an inseparable part of our lives.
 So try taking a moment to imagine what it would feel if you are not able to use your phone or laptop because various websites or apps have not been programmed properly to accommodate your disability.
 To help people overcome such dilemmas, the US Department of Justice released guidelines in 2010 and officially determined that commercial websites and apps are public accommodations, which are required to be accessible under the Americans With Disability Act .
 The law mandates that technology should be made accessible for people with disabilities.
 The legal requirements to make your business website accessible for the disabled means it must meet ADA compliance.
 Being compliant with the accessibility standards is beneficial for businesses of all sizes.
 To attain accessibility, ADA compliance plugins are getting immensely popular.
 Let’s discuss how implementing compliance practices is the best bet for the success of your business.

 Why is ADA compliance necessary?